OliverBalfour/obsidian-pandoc/README.md

 * Choose your export format
 * If all goes well, it will say it was successful
 * If you exported a file called `Pandoc.md` as a Word Document, in your file explorer there should now be a `Pandoc.docx` file next to `Pandoc.md`.
 (I'll add a save file dialog to choose the name/folder soon)

+## Tips & tricks

+* Slideshows: use `---` by itself on a line between slides
+* Using a custom title: put a `title: "My title"` field in the [YAML frontmatter](https://help.obsidian.md/Advanced+topics/YAML+front+matter) and it will use that instead of the filename
+* Writing books: you can stitch chapters together with Obsidian's note embed syntax.
+Think `![[Chapter1]] ![[Chapter2]] ...` - the output looks seamless.
+* If you want tags in your source document but not the output, you can put them in the YAML frontmatter

+## Troubleshooting

+* Help!
+It's saying Pandoc can't be found!

+  This happens when you have PATH variable issues.
+If you don't know what that means, there's a setting called `Pandoc path` at the bottom of the settings panel.
+If you run `which pandoc` in a terminal on Mac/Linux and `Get-Command pandoc` in powershell on Windows, just paste the path to the file in that field (should look like `/usr/bin/pandoc` or `C:\example\pandoc.exe`).
+If this doesn't work just let me know.

+  If you're curious about the PATH thing, see [here](https://github.com/OliverBalfour/obsidian-pandoc/issues/15#issuecomment-823650889) for more info (everything after "When you installed Pandoc...")
+* Weird looking output?

+  Sometimes Pandoc is a little fiddly, but if you can't figure out the case feel free to report an issue

 ## Known Issues